zama-ai/concrete/docs/user/howto/COMPILING_AND_EXECUTING.md

 ```

 Be careful about the inputs, though.
-If you were to run with values outside the range of the dataset, the result might not be correct.
+If you were to run with values outside the range of the inputset, the result might not be correct.

 ## Further reading